Goto main content

 Actions in process

-HI’s programme is also implementing a project to support the population following Hurricane Ian, which hit the province hard in 2022.
-In three municipalities, it is supporting community initiatives that will enable residents to regain and sustain their livelihoods.
-The programme is thus supporting the development of urban community and family gardens to strengthen their food autonomy.
-In addition, it is helping three schools to prepare for disaster risks and is providing training and awareness-raising for the teaching staff.
+HI is also implementing a project to support the population in the wake of Hurricane Ian, which hit the province hard in 2022.
+In three municipalities, HI is supporting community initiatives designed to help people regain and sustain their livelihoods.
+Our teams are also accompanying the development of urban community and family gardens to strengthen food autonomy.
+Furthermore, HI is helping three schools to prepare for disaster risks and providing training and awareness raising for teaching staff.

 Areas of intervention